 An older oil stain can take more elbow grease to work out.
 Before you clean your garage floor, you should try to tackle any stubborn stains, especially oil stains.

 You can try the above steps to see if that helps to lighten the stain, but chances are you’ll need a little more firepower.

 1. Oil eaters/de-greasers

-If you use an oil eater or degreaser immediately, it will usually remove the stain.
+If you use a specially formulated concrete cleaner or degreaser immediately, it will usually remove the stain.
 You can find either at your local hardware store.